score-p/scorep_plugin_x86_energy/README.md

     relating to temporal granularity, you should set the intervall to 10, but this gives less accurate values.
 If you can live with less granularity, you should set it to 100000.
 This gives also more accurate values.

-* `SCOREP_METRIC_X86_ENERGY_SYNC_PLUGIN_READING_TIME` (default `0`)

-    Can be set to any int variable.
-Defines the minimal time between to sensor readings in micro seconds that will return an number unequal to zero.
-    For compatibility with Periscope this should be set to zero.

-### If anything fails

-1. Check whether the plugin library can be loaded from the `LD_LIBRARY_PATH`.

-2. Check whether you are allowed to read `/dev/cpu/*/msr` and your x86_energy functionality is working properly.
-   Consulting the x86_energy repo for some suggestions.

-3. Write a mail to the author.

 ## Authors